 Barry Keate, has lived with tinnitus over 40 years and has published 150+ research articles on numerous aspects of tinnitus.
 He is an expert on the condition and a well-known advocate for those with tinnitus.

-Author’s Note: This is a rewrite of an article published in 2004 incorporating new information about ketones as a dietary source of energy.
+Author’s Note: First published in 2004, this article has been updated with important, new information about ketones as a dietary source of energy.

 There has been discussion in the scientific community for several years about a connection between sugar metabolism disorders, such as hyperinsulinemia and diabetes, and tinnitus.
 A detailed study from the Federal University of Rio Grande School of Medicine, in Brazil, brought this dietary connection into sharp focus.
 It was initially published in the International Tinnitus Journal in 2004.
 (1)

 A complete discussion of the metabolic disorders that lead to diabetes is beyond my expertise and is still being researched and debated by scientists.
 I have therefore simplified the study and distilled it into something useful for myself and, hopefully, the readers of this newsletter.

 The inner ear, like the brain, is totally without energy reserves.
 Its metabolism depends directly on the supply of oxygen and sugar (glucose) from the blood supply.
 Alterations in glucose metabolism therefore have great potential for disturbing the workings of the inner ear.
 The researchers in this study referenced previous studies showing that between 84 and 92% of tinnitus patients were shown to have a metabolic disorder called hyperinsulinemia.